CloudVE/galaxycloudrunner/docs/topics/overview.rst

    the GalaxyCloudRunner.
 This has implications for node addition and in particular removal.
 When adding a node, there could be a delay of a few minutes before the node is picked up.
 If a Pulsar node is removed, your jobs may be routed to a dead node for the duration of the caching period.
+See :ref:`additional-configuration` on how to change this cache period.
 4. If no node is available, it will return the ``fallback_destination_id``, if specified, in which case the job will be routed there.
 If no ``fallback_destination_id`` is specified, the job will be re-queued till a node